Hotel and Hospitality Trends

 58% of hotel guests indicate that availability of onsite Wi-Fi is ‘highly likely’ to impact their booking decision.
 With this in mind, however, it’s surprising to see that more than 3/4 of the survey’s respondents still have unsatisfactory experiences.
 Guests are also increasingly concerned with the security of their activities over hotel Wi-Fi.

 The one thing we know about the future and hospitality trends is when it comes to Internet usage, the need for increased bandwidth will continue to rise.
 The Internet connection your hotel provides to current guests is most likely perfectly acceptable today, however; there’s a good chance it could be woefully inadequate tomorrow.
 If you host events or conferences, this isn’t just an aphorism—you could run into a major connectivity problem literally tomorrow, depending on the event.

 An average non-millennial traveler carries 2.5 devices with them.
 This makes sense when you think about it: a phone, a laptop, and maybe something else like a tablet or a connected watch.
 In comparison, the average millennial expects connectivity on an average of five devices.

-Your property needs a network that can handle all of these connections, and the bandwidth increase that can comes with it.
+Your property needs a network and bandwidth that can handle all of these connections.
 At the same time, you don’t want to be paying for a theoretical cap that you’ll only hit a few times a year when large conferences are in town.